sbalzitova/otus/01_advanced_basics/log_analyzer/README.md

 python3 main.py
 ```

-- If you gave your own config, provide it as an argument
+- If you have your own config, provide it as an argument
 ```shell
 python3 main.py --config /pah/to/config.json
 ```

 ## Monitor script performance

+Log on script actions -monitoring.txt- is stored in project root

+## Provide logs for analysis

-By default the log on script actions is stored in ./log directory, it can be redefined via config
+By default the logs are expected to be in ./log directory, it can be redefined via config

 ## Enjoy the report